Our processes and procedures

 NSW Ministry of Health

 NSW Ministry of Health is the government department responsible for health services in NSW.
-The Health Professional Councils Authority (HPCA) is an executive agency within the Ministry which provides support services to NSW health professional councils, including the Medical Council.
+The Health Professional Councils Authority (HPCA) is an executive agency within the Ministry which provides support services to 15 health professional councils in NSW, including the Medical Council.

 Medical Board of Australia